 Lane Company History

 The company was based in Altavista, Virginia, and continued making cedar chests there from 1912 through 2001 -- the last cedar chest rolled off the production line that summer when the cedar chest division was shut down.
-In 1972, Lane bought a small recliner company, Action Industries, where the Lane Furniture Company lives on -- though it no longer makes cedar chests -- under the auspices of the Heritage Home Group.
+In 1972, Lane bought a small recliner company, Action Industries, where the Lane Furniture Company lives on.
 During years making cedar chests, the company produced a variety of chest styles, marked with its logo and a serial number.

 Lane made cedar chests in both Danish Modern and Mid-Century Modern designs, following the aesthetics of these styles: clean lines and angular feet.
 The Mid-Century Modern designs often featured patterned wood stains, with looks that appear more industrial, the only decoration being the hardware.
 Some of the later cedar chests designs included upholstery, pullout drawers and other features, such as the rare Tuxedo-styled cedar chest.

 Flapper Style: Chippendale and Art Deco

 The main styles Lane used in the 1930s and '40s incorporated thematic designs related to the Art Deco movement of the same period.
 These designs often featured inlaid woods that highlighted bold geometric shapes in the inlay areas.
 Some cedar chests, when the lid opened, had hinged shelving boxes lined with felt that provided storage for keepsake items.
 The Chippendale-style chests had the ball and claw feet and ornate carvings representative of that style.